Anna Byskov

 What I like about Satie is that everybody likes Satie.
 It's true that there is a certain universal melancholia in his Gymnopedies.

-It is also considered "musique de salon" which can just add an atmosphere to the environment but after several repetitions it enters the dimension of irritation.
 I would say that the poetical aspect is Satie’s genius in being able to create tunes that are touching and sentimental but can get on our nerves after a while.

 I thought the music would add atmosphere and emphasize the pathos of the action and of the environment it is set in.